-Alternately, you can also use any red fruit, like raspberries or pomegranate.
+Alternately, use any red fruit, like raspberries or pomegranate.
 Just know that these may change the flavor – which can be a great thing!
-Lemon cupcakes with real raspberry-infused frosting just so happen to be a favorite around these parts.
+Lemon cupcakes with real raspberry-infused frosting just happen to be a favorite around these parts.
 To procure your dye, pulverize the berries in a food processor or blender, then strain out the colored liquid using a mesh sieve or cheesecloth.

 Carrots are your best bet for achieving a perfectly peachy tint.
 Citrus may seem promising, but it doesn’t lend much color.
 Stick to carrots and you’re sure to be pleased.
 Just juice them (or buy fresh carrot juice), and don’t worry about the flavor.
 Carrots are naturally sweet!
 Itsy Bitsy Foodies offered a super tutorial on how to make food coloring from carrots.

 For yellow you’ll need to hit the spice rack.
 Both saffron flowers and turmeric powder will create that sunny, summery hue.
 These are each intensely-colored spices, so a little goes a long way.
-Still, be careful, start with very small amounts, and taste as you add.
-I recommend these two recipes for yellow food coloring: Quick and Easy Cheap and Healthy published an awesome recipe for making icing colored with saffron.
+Start with very small amounts and taste as you add.
 Nouveau Raw published a delicious recipe for raw vegan frosting colored with turmeric.
-Check them out and then tell me how yellow and delicious they were.
+Check it out and then tell me how yellow and delicious it was.

 Are you forever trying to find ways of getting greens into your kids?
 (Or into yourself?!)
 Well, how about . . . spinach in the frosting!
 That’s right, a little spinach will work like a charm, and doesn’t impart any flavor at all (PROMISE!).